International Youth Exchange (IFYE)

 Our Michigan participants have the opportunity to visit countries in: Africa, Asia, Australia, Eastern Europe, Latin America, and Western Europe.
 Upon return to the U.S., the IFYE delegate travels to Michigan communities to share experiences and broaden awareness.
 The Michigan 4-H Foundation offers two competitive $500.00 scholarships to participants who apply and are selected on the merit of their application.
 There is also financial support up to $2,500 available from the national IFYE organization.

 Incoming IFYE delegates stay three to four weeks with each of several host families, during a three-month summer or autumn stay in Michigan.
 They are able to share information about their country, culture and the IFYE program with various community groups throughout Michigan during their visit.
-During the summer of 2014, host families are needed for two delegates: one from Sweden and one from Switzerland.

 To know more about the IFYE organization go to the official American IFYE site at: www.ifyeusa.org